 Railway Corporate Strategy Close Corporation, Pretoria, South Africa

-Established a consultancy to develop-, disseminate-, and market research-based insight, for application in positioning railways for effective, free, and sustainable competition and cooperation with other transport modes in the global logistics- and mobility settings.
+Established a consultancy to develop-, disseminate-, and apply research-based insight, for positioning railways for effective, free, and sustainable competition and cooperation with other transport modes in the global logistics- and mobility settings.

 URL: www.railcorpstrat.com.